 Flowering

 d.
 Recruitment Events: If Spalding's catchfly seedlings are encountered, make note of number of seedlings found on data sheet in the notes column for the plant that is closest to the seedlings found.
-S = seedlings.
+Record as seedling (s).

 Seedling